 Just as Biotest strives for the highest level of safety in the manufacture of its products, our business conduct is also subject to the highest ethical standards.
-These are defined in the Code of Ethics and Business Conduct, and apply without exception to all employees including the Board of Management.
-A full time risk and compliance officer is in charge of controlling our compliance management system and its efficiency.
-The zero-error-tolerance regarding our products (see criterion 2) also refers to deviations of our compliance standards.
+These are defined in the Code of Ethics and Business Conduct, and apply without exception to all employees including the

+Board of Management.
+A full-time risk and compliance officer has been appointed who reports directly to the Board of Management and is represented in important decision-making bodies of the company.
+His duties include the regular assessment of the efficiency of overall compliance management.
+Any deviations from our obligatory compliance standards are therefore monitored consistently.

-As an international company, we are subject to very different expectations and customs in our markets (e.g. expecation of bribes, "speed money" or other favours).
+As an international company, we are subject to very different expectations and customs in our markets (e.g. expectation of bribes, "speed money" or other favours).
 We address the resulting risks by means of compliance measures adapted to the risk profile of our foreign business partner with a particular focus on sales representatives and distributors.
 Before entering into a business relationship, we not only require these to give written consent to the principles of our Code of Ethics and Business Conduct and the disclosure of beneficial owners, reference customers and past compliance violations as part of a due diligence questionnaire.
 We also check all sales partners abroad for suspicions of corruption, money laundering or other crimes or unethical behaviour against social and environmental standards when the contract is concluded and periodically thereafter on the basis of a risk-based approach.